Do you sometimes think that your child might be an introvert, but aren’t quite sure? Here are some sure fire ways to know.

 Around the dinner table, when the inevitable “How was your day?” is asked, they do not delve into their experiences immediately.
 While short answers may be discouraging for parents, rest assured in the fact that introverts prefer to turn to close friends and family (that’s you!) for support.
 Introverts feel at their most comfortable when they are having a conversation one-on-one.
 When this conversation is happening, remember that introverted children like to ponder before answering a question.
 Introverted children often do not feel at their most eloquent when speaking, and will ask questions such as, “Do you know what I mean?”.

 They are not the first ones to jump into a group activity, or take the lead in a sports game, and they prefer time to play with their toys alone.
-Introverted children like to step back and learn through observation, while extroverted children will lead the charge and learn while they are doing.
+An introvert likes to step back and learn through observation, while an extrovert will lead the charge and learn while they are doing.
 When your child does take this step back, it does not mean they will never participate; it simply means they are clearing their head and gathering information before taking the plunge.
 Give them time to think.
 They may also need to process their doubts, and you as a parent are the perfect resource to soothe their fears and give them an encouraging nudge forward to participate.
 Introverted children work best alone, but still need support and feedback.
 Their solo thinking and solo play is an important part of recharging their batteries.

 6. INTERNAL PROCESSOR